Cosmological FLRW phase transitions and micro-structure under Kaniadakis statistics: Thermodynamics description

 \subsection{Critical exponents}

-Compute the values of the critical exponent associated with this system to get more insights into the critical point.
-To do so, one needs to compute the behavior of the heat capacity at constant volume $C_{v}$, the shear viscosity $\eta$, the compressibility $\kappa_{T}$ and pressure $P$ following
+Now, we compute the values of the critical exponent associated with this system to get more insights about the system near the critical point.
+To do so, one needs to analyze the behavior of the heat capacity at constant volume $C_{v}$, the shear viscosity $\eta$, the compressibility $\kappa_{T}$ and pressure $P$ following

 with $\{\hat{\alpha},\hat{\beta},\hat{\gamma},\hat{\delta}\}$ the critical exponents.
 To obtain the values of these quantities, it is necessary to expand the pressure (\ref{eos2}) around the critical values $\{v_{c}, T_{c}\}$.
 This expansion produces